top of page

 How do you feel?

-Self-awareness grows through yoga, creating an inner calm, and thereby increasing our focus and attention.
-Yogic practices of slowing the breath improve our concentration by balancing our energy and regulating the nervous system.
-So the positive environment of a calm yoga session enhances our neuromuscular and skeletal development, fine-tuning our coordination and motor skills.
-When we are calm, and consequently distanced from stress, anxiety, irritation and the need to fulfil others’ expectations, we become more open to understanding our true self.
+Practices of slowing the breath improve our concentration by balancing our energy and regulating the nervous system.
+When we are calm, and consequently distanced from stress, anxiety, irritation and the need to fulfil others’ expectations, we become more open to understanding our self.
 This self-understanding and clarity of mind foster confidence and empower us to reach our potential.

-Research has shown that diaphragmatic breathing, as practiced in yoga, activates the parasympathetic nervous system and thereby is very effective for reducing stress.
+Research has shown that diaphragmatic breathing activates the parasympathetic nervous system and thereby is very effective for reducing stress.

 Calm in Nature

-Being in nature cultivates calmness within us: The sound of a stream, light playing on leaves, clouds forming and transforming, is naturally therapeutic.
+Being in nature cultivates calmness within us: The sound of a stream, light playing on leaves, clouds forming and transforming, are naturally therapeutic.
 The stillness gently energises our awareness.
 The spaciousness and slow rhythms of the natural environment can free our minds and open our imagination.
-They connect us to our creative nature.
 After the challenge of hiking up a hill, or rambling far, there is a simultaneous sense of calm, of achievement and self-knowing.

 An extensive study showed that children’s self-esteem increased when they were exposed to the natural world, and that, for some, it significantly calms and improves the concentration of those with ADHD.